 Grijalva publicly disclosed an unspecified cancer diagnosis last year but still ran for reelection in the 2024 primary and general elections, optimistic about the treatment he was receiving.
 He won handily against his Republican opponent in the general election.

 Arizona will hold a special election to fill his seat.
-According to state law, the special election process will move quickly, with a primary election expected to take place in the summer of 2025 and the general election following a few months later.
+According to state law, the special election process will move quickly, with a primary election expected in the summer of 2025 and the general election following a few months later.
 Given the district’s strong Democratic leaning, the Democratic primary is expected to be highly competitive.

 Among potential candidates to succeed him are his daughter, Adelita Grijalva, and Tucson Mayor Regina Romero, who is married to one of Grijalva’s longtime aides.